 SIM has a rich history of founders who journeyed to difficult places to share the gospel.
-In Africa, Asia, and South America, these pioneers formed mission organizations committed to reaching people who had never known the love of Christ.
-They met people’s needs, shared the good news of Jesus, and built and strengthened the Church in various countries around the world.
+In Africa, Asia, and South America, these pioneers formed mission organizations committed to reaching people who had never known the love of Jesus.
+They met people’s needs, shared the good news of Christ, and built and strengthened the Church in various countries around the world.

-In 1893 British Keswick evangelists visited South America and published a report called South America: The Neglected Continent.
+In 1893, British Keswick evangelists visited South America and published a report called South America: The Neglected Continent.
 New Zealanders George Allen and Mary Stirling read it and felt God calling them to ministry.
 In 1907, they founded the Bolivian Indian Mission (BIM).
-The newly-weds sailed to Bolivia two years later to minister to the Quechua Indians.
-Allan’s BIM grew in the years that followed to become the Andes Evangelical Mission (AEM) in 1965.
+The newlyweds sailed to Bolivia two years later to minister to the Quechua Indians.
+BIM grew in the years that followed to become the Andes Evangelical Mission (AEM) in 1965.

 In 1892, the Ceylon and India General Mission (CIGM) was founded.
 A year later, they began work among Ceylon’s Singhalese Buddhists and Tamil Hindus.
 The mission founded by Scottish businessman Benjamin Davidson expanded from Ceylon into South India.
 Eventually CIGM’s ministry reached across the subcontinent and to the Philippines.

 Also in 1893, Charles F. Reeve and E.W.
 McGavin left their homes in Australia for India.
 They were influenced by a Eurasian Christian who went to Australia in search of missionaries for his home area and by J. Hudson Taylor.
 Reeve and McGavin answered the challenge and set sail under the name Poona and Indian Village Mission (PIVM).